 Shown here (before any cleanup) is the interior of switchgear that was protected by SEL light-sensing and overcurrent protection during a 6.6 kV arc-flash event.
 Damage was limited to arcing on the cable termination bolts.

-SEL Arc-Flash Solutions
+SEL Arc-Flash Solutions Sensor-Based AFD

-Sensor-Based AFD

 SEL AFD technology significantly decreases the time it takes a relay to trip in response to an arc fault, which reduces hazardous arc-flash incident energy.
 SEL combines light-sensing technology with fast overcurrent protection to provide secure high-speed AFD.
 Combining these technologies allows high-speed tripping during arc-flash events without overtripping for external faults.

-How It Works

-Just after a fault current begins, the arc flash produces a very bright flash of light.
+How It Works Just after a fault current begins, the arc flash produces a very bright flash of light.
 The relay uses point sensors and/or bare-fiber sensors to detect the intense light.
 The overcurrent protection makes sure the relay does not trip for other sources of light, while the light sensors ensure the relay does not trip for an external fault.

-Motor bucket Motor bus CB AFD Fuse Contactor SEL-751A SEL AFD combines light-sensing technology with fast overcurrent protection.
-Bare-fiber sensors detect light from the arc flash over the entire length of the fiber loop.
-This type of sensor is used for large areas, such as busbars.
-Easily mounted point sensors detect light from the arc flash.
-This type of sensor is used for confined areas, such as breaker compartments.
+SEL AFD combines light-sensing technology with fast overcurrent protection.